 Treating your own home can be a daunting task.
 Whether you decide to “do it yourself” by purchasing the SILOX through us or have Adobe Masters contract this vital service out, you can rest assured that we will help see you through the process.

-Whatever you do, do not apply any sealer, water-repellent, or any similar product on your adobe that will cause it to shine or put any type of a visible glaze on the surface.
+Whatever you do, do not apply any sealer, water-repellent, or any similar product on your adobe that will cause it to “shine like a diamond,” i.e., a “high gloss” product.
 Allow no contractor to put any type of a product like this on your adobe.

 The reasons for this is because the fierce Tucson sun will attack any type of a shine or coating lying on the surface of your adobes and begin to degrade this material, ultimately turning it into a varnish like color and causing it to crack and peel.
 I have even seen the sun turn some of these clear, shiny coatings green.
 Such a thing happened to my home.
 Before I purchased it, someone had applied a shiny sealer to my adobes and parts of it turned green.